chrisidakwo/devdesign-DS-bootcamp-cohort-1/Week 10 - ML & Data Preparation/Lesson 1 - Introduction to ML & Data Preparation/lesson-note.md

    ```

 2. **Scaling Numerical Features**:

+a.
+Min-Max Scaling (Normalization): Transforms numerical features to a range between 0 and 1
+b.
+Standard Scaling (Standardization): Centers data around 0 with a standard deviation of 1
+c.
+Robust Scaling: Similar to standard scaling but uses median and interquartile range

+# TODO: Include elaborate description of the scaling methods and when they can be used

     - Standardization: (x - mean) / std_dev
     - Normalization: (x - min) / (max - min)